Landwash Brewery is a craft brewery located in Mount Pearl Newfoundland

 About the people of Landwash

-Landwash Brewery has three co-owners, Jennifer Defreyne (our engineer and special project manager), Christina Coady (our head brewer) and Chris Conway (our General Manager).
-Chris and Christina are both Newfoundlanders who cut their teeth brewing up in Toronto, while Jen is from Ontario and worked extensively as a project engineer in Newfoundland.
+Landwash Brewery has three co-owners, Jennifer Defreyne (owner), Christina Coady (our head brewer) and Chris Conway (our General Manager).
+Chris and Christina are both Newfoundlanders who cut their teeth brewing up in Toronto, while Jen is from Ontario and worked extensively as a project engineer in Newfoundland, where she fell in love with this province.
 We share lots of stories about the ownership and operations team as well as our enthusiastic staff on our social media, so follow along!

 Follow us along on our social media on facebook, instagram, and twitter to see what’s happening at the brewery and find out about new beer releases before they happen.
 Have a question or media inquiry?
 Please use the contact us form located on this webpage.